imjoy-team/ImJoy/docs/docs/api.md

 ## Asynchronous programming

 All ImJoy API functions are asynchronous.
 This means that when a `ImJoy API` function is executed, it will not return the result immediately but instead return a object called `promise`.

 For example, if you popup a dialog to ask for user input, a synchronous program will block the execution until the user close the dialog.
 However an synchronous program will return the `promise` object even if the user haven't close the dialog.

+Since every API call is asynchronous and non-blocking, a certain plugin can easily call multiple other plugins for performing tasks simultaneously without using thread-like techniques.

 ImJoy suports two asynchronous programming styles to access these asynchronous functions for both Python and JavaScript: `callback` style and `async/await` style.